leheltorok/effect_cape_for_bela_mini/Projects/readme.md

 [oled] Transmit OSC messages to drive OLED screen connected to the I2C2 pins.

+[latency_mix] Debounce value sent to the OLED screen.

 [gui] Display and control parameters via a smartphone or tablet.

 (For more information on each patch, see the content within.)